 (American Foundation Suicide Prevention) facilitator for support groups for adults/ teens, and a AFSP Talk Saves Lives trainer.
-Through her presentation, Wolff detailed Zebulun's life, legacy, and discussed the mental health struggles he was enduring at would like to see the entire presentation, we have provided videos from this event on our agency YouTube page (youtube.com/@aihfsmich).
+Through her presentation, Wolff detailed Zebulun's life, legacy, and discussed the mental health struggles he was enduring at the end of his life.
+By sharing her and her son's story, Wolff uses her own journey to help elevate the importance of discussing mental health with our families and community, no matter how difficult or awkward it may be.
+If you were unable to attend this event and would like to see the entire presentation, we have provided videos from this event on our agency YouTube page (youtube.com/@aihfsmich).
 While you are there, please watch the other amazing videos from years past to see the legacy AIHFS continues to create.
 American Indian Health and Family Services provides wonderful community centered events throughout the year.
 We urge you to please attend some of the wonderful programming our agency provides and is always highlighted in our weekly newsletter.
 Miigwetch!